 During the first trimester, pregnancy symptoms such as nausea, fatigue, and constipation can lead to appetite loss.
 This threatens food intake.

 Eating cold foods such as pasta, cold soups, and salads may help your appetite.
 Eating smaller and more frequent meals may also help.
-You don’t require any extra calories during this time.

 Most pregnant women will want to eat an additional 340 calories per day during the second trimester and an extra 450 calories a day during the third trimester, according to the Academy of Nutrition and Dietetics.

-Nutrition concerns with a plant-based pregnancy diet
+Nutrition to pay attention to during a plant-based pregnancy

 Protein-rich foods should be a part of every big meal because of the role that the nutrient plays during pregnancy.
 Protein is essential for healthy fetal growth and development, as well as to support many changes in your body.